Oswaldo Cabrera Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Blue Jays pitching staff ranks 11th in MLB.
+- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 12th in the league.

-- The Blue Jays' 4.70 team ERA ranks 20th among all league pitching staffs.
+- The Blue Jays have a 4.65 team ERA that ranks 19th across all league pitching staffs.

-- The Blue Jays rank 24th in baseball in home runs surrendered (28 total, 1.4 per game).
+- Blue Jays pitchers combine to surrender 29 total home runs at a clip of 1.4 per game (to rank 22nd in baseball).

-- Manoah gets the start for the Blue Jays, his fifth of the season.
-He is 1-1 with a 6.98 ERA and 16 strikeouts in 19 1/3 innings pitched.
+- Gausman gets the start for the Blue Jays, his fifth of the season.
+He is 1-2 with a 3.65 ERA and 30 strikeouts through 24 2/3 innings pitched.

-- The righty last appeared on Sunday against the Tampa Bay Rays, when he went 4 2/3 innings, allowing seven earned runs while giving up nine hits.
+- The right-hander's most recent time out was on Tuesday against the Houston Astros, when he threw 4 2/3 innings, surrendering seven earned runs while giving up seven hits.

-- The 25-year-old has put up an ERA of 6.98, with 7.4 strikeouts per nine innings, in four games this season.
-Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.